EffectiveSoftPHP/htmlcache/README.md

 **A:** Only related cache files will be deleted after an update.
 **Q: The installation fails and plugin does not work. **
 **A:** Make sure that the folder `storage/runtime/htmlcache` is created and there are read/write permissions.

-## Credits

-Made with ❤️ by Bolden – free to use and feedback is much appreciated!

-Based – but rewritten, on the HTML Cache by CraftAPI in 2016